 If these changes do apply to you, here are 4 ways to adjust your homebuying plans:

 - Increase your down payment to more than 20%.
 This could mean saving for longer or taking on a part-time job or side hustle, or looking at lower-priced homes (Note: CMHC forecasts a 9% to 18% decline in house prices over the next twelve months.)

 - Talk to your financial institution about lowering your monthly debt payments through debt consolidation to improve your TDS ratio.
 Consider applying for a smaller mortgage to reduce your GDS ratio.

 - In addition to your regular savings, explore other CMHC acceptable down payment options such as non-repayable financial gifts, funds borrowed against other financial assets, or a government grant.

 - Work on improving your credit score.
 Order your credit report to confirm the information lenders see is correct.
 Make all of your payments on time and in full and take care to avoid credit card or credit line balances over your account borrowing limits.

-- Check to see if your bank or lender work with Genworth or Canada Guaranty - the other two mortgage loan insurance providers in Canada.
+- Check to see if your bank or lender work with Sagen or Canada Guaranty - the other two mortgage loan insurance providers in Canada.
 They have slightly different qualification requirements and didn't make the same changes as CMHC did with these updates.

 Don’t let the impending changes give you stress over your mortgage.
 Yes, some insured mortgage lending standards are tightening.
 By taking steps now to strengthen your mortgage application, you’ll not only improve your chances of getting a mortgage approval, but you’ll also improve your overall financial health.